Health insurance coverage in the United States

 U.S. health insurance coverage estimate for 2019.
 CBO estimated ACA/Obamacare was responsible for 22 million persons covered via exchanges and Medicaid expansion.

 In the United States, health insurance coverage is provided by several public and private sources.
-During 2019, the U.S. population was approximately 330 million, with 59 million people 65 years of age and over covered by the federal Medicare program.
-The 273 million non-institutionalized persons under age 65 either obtained their coverage from employer-based (159 million) or non-employer based (84 million) sources, or were uninsured (30 million).
-During the year 2019, 89% of the non-institutionalized population had health insurance coverage.
-Separately, approximately 12 million military personnel (considered part of the "institutional" population) received coverage through the Veteran's Administration and Military Health System.
+In 2024, 310 million people, or 92.0 percent of the population, had health insurance for some or all of the calendar year.
+Private coverage reached 66.1 percent, while public coverage reached 35.5 percent.
+Employment-based insurance was the most common subtype, covering 53.8 percent of the population, followed by Medicare at 19.1 percent, Medicaid at 17.6 percent, direct-purchase coverage at 10.7 percent, TRICARE at 2.8 percent, and VA and CHAMPVA coverage at 1.2 percent.
+People may have more than one type of coverage, so the subtype percentages are not additive.

 Despite being among the world's top economic powers, the US remains the sole industrialized nation in the world without universal health care coverage.
 The United States healthcare system is ranked 29th compared to other nations, due to the lack of accessible care and resources.
 Prohibitively high cost is the primary reason Americans give for problems accessing health care.
 At approximately 30 million in 2019, higher than the entire population of Australia, the number of people without health insurance coverage is one of the primary concerns raised by advocates of health care reform.
 Lack of health insurance is associated with increased mortality, estimated as 30–90 thousand excess deaths per year.

 Surveys indicate that the number of uninsured fell between 2013 and 2016 due to expanded Medicaid eligibility and health insurance exchanges established due to the Patient Protection and Affordable Care Act, also known as the "ACA" or "Obamacare".
 According to the United States Census Bureau, in 2012 there were 45.6 million people in the US (14.8% of the under-65 population) who were without health insurance.
 Following the implementation of major ACA provisions in 2013, this figure fell by 18.3 million or 40%, to 27.3 million by 2016 or 8.6% of the under-65 population.